sws2apps/sws2apps-docs/organized/docs/faq/security.md

 ## What does "Organized is open-source" mean?
 Is it safe?

 In the case of Organized, this means that anyone can access the code that makes the app work.
-Before making the app's source code available online, we've completed comprehensive test of its security, and we continue improving it.
+Before making the app's source code available online, we've completed a comprehensive test of its security, and we continue improving it.
 Open-source approach is safe and has several benefits, including:

 - **Transparency:** Anyone can check how the app works, this increases trust in its security.
 - **Collaboration:** Developers can work together to improve the code and add new features.